Oracle Java Licensing and Audit FAQ Guide

 To minimize Oracle licensing costs and compliance headaches:

 - Use the Latest LTS under NFTC: Adopting the latest Oracle Java LTS version (currently Java 21) allows you to run Oracle’s JDK for free during its no-fee period.
-This gives you a few years of free usage and security updates.
+This provides you with a few years of free usage and security updates.
 Plan to upgrade to each new LTS as it comes out (every 2-3 years) to stay within a free support window.
 This strategy avoids subscription costs but requires regular maintenance of Java upgrades.

 - If Stuck on Older Version, Consider Subscription or Alternatives: If your applications require Java 8 or 11 and can’t easily upgrade, you have two main choices – purchase a Java SE subscription to stay compliant and get updates, or migrate to an open-source Java build (like Temurin/Adoptium, Amazon Corretto, etc.) for those versions to avoid Oracle fees.
 The latter avoids Oracle licensing, but you’d handle updates yourself (the community provides builds).